richardstartin/richardstartin.github.io/_posts/2020-01-03-maximum-likelihood-estimation.md

 However, it's easy to imagine degenerate cases where MLE probably won't work:

 1. The measurements aren't independent, e.g. retries.
-2. The measurements aren't identically distributed: the same service may handle different traffic rates
+2. The measurements aren't identically distributed: the same service may handle different traffic rates.
-3. The measurements don't conform to a nice distribution: imagine there are STW GC pauses delaying the recording of some but not all arrival times.
+3. The measurements don't conform to a nice distribution: imagine there are sporadic STW GC pauses delaying the recording of some arrival times.

 > [Python source code](https://github.com/richardstartin/notes/mle.py)